Essays

 The Contrast Hook

 A contrast hook opens by juxtaposing two things that seem related but are actually in sharp tension.
 “The country with the world’s highest incarceration rate also calls itself the land of the free.”
 Or: “We teach children that failure is how we learn — then grade them on a curve.”
 The contrast creates immediate irony, and irony creates engagement because it asks the reader to sit with discomfort and complexity.
-Contrast essays can use a contrast hook as both the opening move and the structural logic of the whole piece — the hook and the essay’s organizing principle become the same thing.

 The Revision Process: Testing Your Hook

 Advanced technique reminder: The best hooks are the ones that feel inevitable in retrospect — where, after reading the whole essay, you can see exactly why that opening sentence was the right one.
-That quality of inevitability is not luck.
-It comes from writing the hook last, with complete knowledge of your essay’s argument, and then engineering an opening that makes the entire piece feel like it was always heading somewhere specific and true.
+That quality of inevitability comes from writing the hook last, with complete knowledge of your essay’s argument, and then engineering an opening that makes the entire piece feel like it was always heading somewhere specific and true.

 Want a Hook That Actually Works?